 - Jardin des Plantes: home to the natural history museum, this garden is full of botanicals and even has a greenhouse that can be visited by the public by purchasing a ticket.

-If you’re photographing any part of Paris, you must remember to take images of the surroundings, not just the landmarks and monuments.
+If you’re photographing any part of Paris, you must remember to take shots of the surroundings, not just the landmarks and monuments.

-Paris may have some incredible structures that are world renowned, but this city is best seen by exploring, taking the streets that veer off the beaten path and discovering the true essence of this town.
+Paris may have some incredible structures that are world-renowned, but this city is best seen by exploring.
+Check out some of the streets that veer off the beaten path and discover the true essence of this town.

-The Louvre can be a great sight to photograph during the day, but it is at nighttime where the view is even more spectacular.
+The Louvre can be a great sight to photograph during the day, but it is at night when the view is even more spectacular.
 The entirety of the pyramid will become illuminated, creating a visually stunning display.